ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 In a traditional, simulative game, your GM would determine how hard this is based on the physical constraints you’ve already described.
 In doing so, they would come up with imaginary numbers and measurements.
-Your GM woiuld have to work out how the distance between bridge and hovercraft.
+Your GM would have to work out how the distance between bridge and hovercraft.
 Depending on the rules set, they might take into account your relative speeds to the vehicle.
 Then they would use whatever resolution mechanic the rules provide them with to see if Joey succeeds or fails.
 If you blow it, your GM will probably consult the falling rules to see how badly you injure yourself (if you lands poorly), or the drowning rules, if you ends up in the river.

 In QuestWorlds, your GM starts not with the physical details, but with the proposed action’s position in the storyline.
 They consider a range of narrative factors, from how entertaining it would be for you to succeed, how much failure would slow the pacing of the current sequence, and how long it has been since you last scored a thrilling victory.
 If, after this, they need further reference points, your GM can draw inspiration more from martial arts movies than the physics of real-life jumps from bridges onto moving hovercrafts.
 Having decided how difficult the task ought to be dramatically, your GM will then supply the physical details as color, to justify their choice and create suspension of disbelief, the illusion of authenticity that makes us accept fictional incidents as credible on their own terms.
 If they want Joey to have a high chance of success, your GM describes the distance between bridge and vehicle as impressive (so it feels exciting if you make it) but not insurmountable (so it seems believable if you make it.)